Icing Sheet and Wafer Paper Layouts

 Users searching for edible topper tools are often looking for help with icing sheets, wafer paper, and print readiness rather than generic cake decoration ideas.

-That means the page should stay focused on material compatibility, clean shapes, and legible output instead of broad lifestyle copy.
+That means the important choices are material compatibility, clean shapes, and legible output rather than decorative extras.

 If you also need quantities and planning help around the bake itself, the related baking tools cover servings, pricing, buttercream, fondant, ganache, and more.